 Permitted development of farm buildings – the finance options

-The changes to permitted development rights for agricultural buildings come into force on 6 April 2018.
-They will allow farmers to:
+The updates to the permitted development rights for agricultural buildings come into force on 21 May 2024.
+We’d recommend you read the NFU summary, and of course always take additional planning advice, but in summary the changes will allow farmers to:

-• develop existing larger agricultural buildings into up to 5 new homes; and
+- develop existing larger agricultural buildings into up to 10 new homes (up from 5 from 2018) and

-Both measures present significant opportunities to farmers to generate new income streams from old buildings, and to improve their farming practices by expanding new buildings.
+These measures present significant opportunities to farmers to generate new income streams from old buildings.

 Undoubtedly, many farmers will already be planning to take advantage of these changes and will be consulting their land agents, rural property planners and other professional advisers.
 Some farmers will need finance to complete any development projects and there will be different finance options for farmers depending on their circumstances and long-term plans.